axieinfinity/mixer-unity/README.md

 # Install

-⚠️ The package requires `Spine Runtime Library` (spine-unity-3.8-2020-02-06).
+⚠️ The package requires `Spine Runtime Library` [(spine-unity 3.8 2021-11-10)](https://esotericsoftware.com/files/runtimes/unity/spine-unity-3.8-2021-11-10.unitypackage).
 You need to download it manualy, and put it on Plugins folder.

 - Download and install [mixer-unity](https://github.com/axieinfinity/mixer-unity) from github.